bwhite/picarus/doc/algorithms.rst

 Indexes
 -------
 Given many features or hashes, we would like to have an efficient data-structure (i.e., an index) for consolidating and retrieving them given a query.
 The index compares the query to the existing data, producing a ranked list of candidate matches.
-To compare two features one must define a distance metric (e.g., euclidean (L2), manhatten (L1), cosine, histogram intersection), for binary codes one must define a corresponding operation.
+To compare two features one must define a distance metric (e.g., euclidean (L2), manhattan (L1), cosine, histogram intersection), for binary codes one must define a corresponding operation.
 This is often a Hamming distance, but may be an operation between the two bit vectors (e.g., spherical hashing used a different metric).

 ===============   ===========
 Name              Status